On this page

 Geographical guidelines: For secondary sources, emphasis is on the publishers from the U.K., Canada, U.S., Australasia and Europe.

 Treatment of subject: Exclusively scholarly secondary material is purchased.
+Self-published material is not purchased.

 Types of materials: Collecting is split between books and journals, with a much greater percentage spent on the monograph collection.
 The emphasis is placed on print, rather than electronic books, e-journals and relevant online journal article databases; monographic series, audio-visual and electronic media are acquired if requested by faculty.